Assistant Professor and Undergraduate Adviser

 Stanton has also received two United States Institute of Peace Public Education for Peacebuilding grants, focusing on religion and peacebuilding, and in Summer 2013 was awarded an Interfaith Course Development Grant from the Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College.

-Professor Stanton loves biking around Denver and hiking in the mountains, and can often be found attending DU talks and other events - especially the Steel Drums Ensemble concerts.
+Professor Stanton is a proud mother of fraternal twins, loves biking around Denver and hiking in the mountains, and can often be found attending DU talks and other events - especially the Steel Drums Ensemble concerts.
 She generally keeps a browser page opened to Al Jazeera's live stream when working in her office, and she is always happy to have students stop by.

 Professor Stanton graduated magna cum laude from Williams College with a double major in Religion and History.
 She obtained her MA and PhD from Columbia University, with a focus on Middle Eastern history.

 At DU, Professor Stanton serves as the Religious Studies Department's Undergraduate Adviser and as liaison for its Theta Alpha Kappa chapter.
-She serves on the AHSS Elected Faculty Committee and as its liaison to the AHSS Advisory Board, on the University's Graduate Council, on the Advisory Committee for the Intercultural Global Studies Minor, and on the Honor Code Advisory Council's Faculty and Staff Education and Training Subcommittee.
+She serves on the AHSS Elected Faculty Committee and as its liaison to the AHSS Advisory Board, on the University's Graduate Council, on the Advisory Committee for the Intercultural Global Studies Minor, and on the University's Academic Integrity Board.
 She serves on the Board of the Syrian Studies Association, for which she edits its bi-annual Bulletin , and as Editor of H-Levant, a scholarly list server with over 1,100 members.
 She also serves as a manuscript reviewer for Comparative Studies in Society and History, the Journal of Middle East Women's Studies, and International Studies Perspectives, among other journals.

 In the news